 Juan Dolio offers more affordable accommodations compared to Punta Cana.
 The range of lodging options starts with all-inclusive resorts all the way to small beach hotels complete with swimming pools and tiki bars that can be booked at very affordable rates.

-6. Santiago de los Caballeros
+6. Santiago de los Caballeros, colonial architecture and ecotourism

 While the noble Spanish settlers mostly chose La Romana as their favorite place to stay in the Dominican Republic, those who sought a more bourgeois life settled in Santiago, a region where agriculture has always been a way of life.